hasanravda/Alum-X-Backend/feature-description.md

 - It verifies wheter the user with that user id is present.
 - It reads the data, and responds with all the fields.
 - It returns empty list for a field, if field is null, or empty.

+## User Service

+It handles everything about a user in the system.
+A user has fields like name, email, username, profile details, and role.

+- It receives a request related to a user.
+- It checks whether the user exists in the system.
+- It allows creating a new user or updating existing user information.
+- It fetches all details of a user when requested.
+- If a field is missing, it returns an empty value for that field.